 Statistics about the problems facing children in Memphis can seem insurmountable: high ACE (adverse childhood experiences) scores, abject generational poverty, crime, unemployment, 40% of children under age 5 living in poverty and low childhood literacy rates.
-These issues can be especially daunting under the long shadow of the COVID-19 pandemic.

-Despite the multitude of challenges, Porter-Leath uses its over 170 years of experience to empower chidren and families to achieve a healthy, optimal and independent lifstyle.
+Despite the multitude of challenges, Porter-Leath uses its over 170 years of experience to empower children and families to achieve a healthy, optimal and independent lifestyle.
 Porter-Leath staff members know that there is no quick and easy fix to the problems facing our city, but by employing best-practices, measuring our outcomes and refining our programs, we can make a difference in the lives of over 40,000 local children and families.

 The Ways You Can Help:

 Take some time to explore this page, watch a video or review program descriptions to learn more about ALL that Porter-Leath does for our community.
 Consider donating to our page, knowing that your gift can provide the financial resources necessary to support quality early childhood and social services all year long.

 Learn what Porter-Leath is doing to support children and families in the Memphis area:

 Here are just a few ways that Porter-Leath is serving our community:

 Books from Birth mails monthly, age-appropriate books to nearly 40,000 local children.
 These books are not only being well-read they have provided parents with a consistent literacy tool to use as they spend quality time with their children.